 Why?
 Berlin is an amazingly cool city that buzzes with a vibrant energy, cool bars, delicious food and an always-happening sort of vibe that sleepy Munich can lack.

-It has something for everyone, whether you’re interested in awesome museums, a cool underground nightlife or a foodie scene that will blow you away.
+It has something for everyone, whether you’re interested in fascinating museums, a cool underground nightlife or a foodie scene that will blow you away.

 If you’re living in Germany and haven’t been to Berlin, you’re missing out!